Improved Fine-Tuning by Better Leveraging Pre-Training Data: Experiments

 We test 3 data selection methods: random selection, greedy selection and UOT selection, and set the number of selected classes to be 100 unless mentioned otherwise.
-Specifically, we use the OT-based greedy algorithm~\citep{cui2018large} for comparison.
+Specifically, we use the OT-based greedy algorithm~\cite{cui2018large} for comparison.
 The batch size for fine-tuning data is 256, and if pre-training data are reused, the batch size keeps the same as target data which makes a total batch size of 512.
 In random selection, we use the uniform selection over classes or clusters to be consistent with the other data selection methods.
 In Greedy-OT, we use the same setting as in the original paper where $\bC_{ij}$ is the $l_2$ distance.
 In UOT, we set $\epsilon=1.0$, $\tau_1=1.0$ and $\tau_2=100.0$.
-The distance cost is based on the cosine similarity $\bC_{ij}=\frac{-\cos(\a_i,\b_j)+1}{\epsilon_c}$ with $\epsilon_c=0.01$.
+The distance cost is based on the cosine similarity $\bC_{ij}=\frac{-\cos(\a_i,\bbe_j)+1}{\epsilon_c}$ with $\epsilon_c=0.01$.

-For the supervised pre-trained model, we also compare with Co-Tuning \citep{you2020co}, a strong transfer learning baseline.
+For the supervised pre-trained model, we also compare with Co-Tuning \cite{you2020co}, a strong transfer learning baseline.
 The experiment setting follows the original paper and we search the initial learning rate from \{1e-4, 3e-4, 1e-3, 3e-3, 1e-2\} on a validation set and report the test accuracy trained on the original training or train+val set.
-Note that Co-Tuning relies on the labels and the classification head in pre-training so it is non-trivial to use Co-Tuning for a self-supervised pre-trained model.
+Note that Co-Tuning relies on the labels and the classification head in pre-training so it is non-trivial to use Co-Tuning for a self-supervised pre-trained model. {We only compare with \cite{you2020co} since it is the most recent baseline which surpasses existing baselines on those datasets we evaluate. \cite{guo2019spottune} needs to train another policy network to help the adaptive fine-tuning, which is more complex than ours. \cite{cui2018large,chakraborty2020efficient} are pre-training methods that needs pre-training for every new task. \cite{ge2017borrowing} does not consider the pre-training and fine-tuning pipeline and needs low-level features to do data selection.}